WiednerF/MoonGUI/documentation/GUICONFIG.md

 In this file is the documentation for adding new scripts to the configuration object of the graphical user interface or changing the current ones.
 All configurations are stored in the file config/configuration.json as a JSON array with an object for each individual script, divided in the parts name, description, configuration and graph.
  Each of this parts is an divided name for an additional object, so the base structur is:
- `{"name":"moongui-lua","description":...,"configuration":{...},"graph":{...}"`.
+ `{"name":"moongui-lua","update":true,"description":...,"configuration":{...},"graph":{...}"`.
 The next sections are divided according to this information:

 ## Name
  This parts wants an String containing the name of the script file, like it is stored in the folder moongen.
 If it is stored in a subfolder, then it wants the complete path from the folder moongen.
 The ending `.lua` has to be included.
 ## Description
  This parts wants a description, which will be shown after the selection in the GUI for further information to this script.
 It needs an string value.
+## Update
+ This requires true or false, if the configuration should be updated on the running process or not
 ## Configuration
  The configuration object needs two different objects, the interfaces (For the selection of network interfaces) and the input for additional input parameters.
 The configruation object looks like this:
  `{"interfaces":[...],"input":[...]}`.
 Both of the objects are containing a list of objects, which are described in the subsections below: